-In the past, travelers to Mexico could use US dollars for most transactions, and many people didn't even bother to exchange their currency into pesos, paying for goods and services with dollars.
-With laws in effect since September 2010, however, restrictions have been placed on the use of US dollars in cash for making purchases, and the amount you may exchange at banks and currency exchange booths is also restricted; there are limits on how much you can change per day and per month.
+In the past, travelers to Mexico could use US dollars for transactions, and many tourists didn't even bother to exchange their currency into pesos, paying for goods and services with dollars.
+With laws that took effect in September 2010, however, restrictions have been placed on the use of US dollars in cash for making purchases, and the amount you may exchange at banks and currency exchange booths is also restricted.

 "Mexico Banking System Cap on Exchange of Dollars for Pesos: